splash5/superacan-notes/README.md

 # About the controller

-The official super acan controller is hard to find and not so good for playing.
+The official super acan controller is hard to find and not good for game playing.
 But you can use the SNES controller on super acan with a custom adapter.
-The button mapping is different from SNES.
+The controller protocol is the same as SNES, but the button mapping is a little different.

 | Acan | SNES |
 |------|------|